anthturner/ASRockM8OledController/README.md

 If you're using this, please let me know!
 I always appreciate hearing people use this.

+** All images sent to the draw routines must be 96x96px to match the size of the OLED display **

 ## Sample Code ##
 ### Displaying a GIF ###